Lidiadev/external-api-client/README.md

 RealEstate is an ASP.NET Core MVC web application with the following feature:
 - get the top 10 real estate agents with the most properties.

+Design considerations:
+* In order to get the top 10 real estate agents, the `PropertyService` is making calls to the PartnerAPI.
+* Because the external API is returning a paginated response, all the pages have to be retrieved to be able to get the top 10 agents.
+* In order to minimize the data stored in memory, every time a partial list is retrieved, the list of the top 10 is computed in place.
+That means that there won't be more than the size of the page agents stored in memory.
+* Cache is used to improve performance.
+* Retry pattern is used with Polly.

 ## Prerequirements

 * Visual Studio 2017